 Assistance under Queensland Home Warranty Scheme

-Should your complaint involve residential construction work and is not able to be satisfactorily resolved through QBCC’s dispute resolution process, your application will be referred to the QBCC Insurance Services Division to assess whether you may be eligible for assistance under the Queensland Home Warranty Scheme.
+Should your complaint involve residential construction work and is not able to be satisfactorily resolved through QBCC’s dispute resolution process, your application will be assessed as to whether you may be eligible for assistance under the Queensland Home Warranty Scheme.
 You are not required to lodge a separate form for this to occur.

 Please note the following strict time limits apply for some claims:

-- For structural defects you must lodge this complaint form within 3 months of noticing the defect
+- For structural defects you must apply within 3 months of noticing the defect

-- For non-structural defects you must lodge this complaint form within 7 months of the completion date
+- For non-structural defects you must apply within 7 months of the completion date.

 Call us on 139 333 if you need help with your complaint or you can also visit one of our offices.

 Information you provide during the dispute process is kept confidential but may be subject to access under the Right to Information Act 2009.
 This includes documents supplied and information gained during the resolution process.
 Information is only released in accordance with the Information Privacy Act 2009 and the Right to Information Act 2009.